-After staying in a Coliving space in New York City (called Outpost Club) for 6 months last year, I started thinking of 10 things the Coliving industry as a whole will need to succeed.
-The industry is new, very new, and it still needs a lot of work 😉 Don’t get me wrong, I absolutely loved the experience and as a matter of fact, I’m going back to a coliving space in 4 days, just 3 months after leaving my first.
-Let’s just call the 10 points I’m about to make ‘general concerns’ that I think is really important for the industry as a whole to become somewhat mainstream.
+After staying in a Coliving space in New York City (called Outpost Club) for 6 months last year, I started thinking of 10 things the Coliving industry will need to succeed.
+The industry is new, very new, and it still needs a lot of work 😉 Don’t get me wrong, I absolutely loved the experience, and as a matter of fact, I’m returning to a coliving space in 4 days, just 3 months after leaving my first.
+Let’s call the 10 points I’m about to make ‘general concerns’ that I think are important for the industry as a whole to become somewhat mainstream.

 This one is obvious.
 To make coliving more attractive, good locations are a must.
 If done well, coliving could provide a network of houses all across the country and even the world.
-By charging membership fees instead of asking for rent, you pay to be a member of a company that has housing available in multiple cities.
-Roam Co-Living gives a good example of how this could work.
-They have Coliving locations in: London, Bali, Miami, Tokyo and soon even San Francisco.
+By charging membership fees instead of asking for rent, you pay to be a member of a company with housing available in multiple cities.
+Roam Co-Living gives an excellent example of how this could work.
+They have Coliving locations in London, Bali, Miami, Tokyo, and soon even San Francisco.
 As far as I know, they’re the only company that provides this kind of service as of January 2018.

 The second part of having great locations is the location in the city itself.
-If you’re attracting people from all over the world that are very likely to only stay in the same city for a couple weeks or months, it wouldn’t be very practical to have to buy a car to get to the grocery store.
-Or to have to walk 2 hours to get to a subway stop… Central locations within the city are crucial to attracting nomads, students, working people… It’s the peace of leverage you have to convince people to even consider coliving.
+If you’re attracting people from all over the world who are likely to only stay in the same city for a couple of weeks or months, it wouldn’t be very practical to have to buy a car to get to the grocery store.
+Or to have to walk 2 hours to get to a subway stop… central locations within the city are crucial to attracting nomads, students, working people… It’s the peace of leverage you have to convince people even to consider coliving.

-What could ‘integrating technology’ in a coliving space look like?
-My friends over at Qwerky Coliving wrote a great article about this called: Smart Communities — How Tech Will Enhance Coliving.
+What could integrating technology in a coliving space look like?
+My friends over at Qwerky Coliving wrote a great article called: Smart Communities — How Tech Will Enhance Coliving.
 They brake it down into 5 major domains:

 - Voice control